uw-dims/dims-finalreport/docs/source/outcomes.rst

 #.
 Transitioning this platform into the public sector to support operational
    needs of State, Local, Territorial, and Tribal (SLTT) government entities.
-   DIMS project outputs are being evaluated by the PISCES-NW not-for-profit organization for use in the Pacific Northwest (see Section :ref:`piscesnw`).
+   DIMS project software products were included in a draft proposal for evaluation by the PISCES-NW not-for-profit organization for use in the Pacific Northwest.
    The latest modification to the contract includes a pilot deployment for use by the United States Secret Service for their Electronic Crimes Task Force (ECTF) membership.